Public Stats Frequently Asked Questions (FAQs)

 - Product/service description of the seller must be disclosed

-- Latest full year income statement must be given in US dollars
+- Latest full year income statement must cover 12 months

 - Company type must be disclosed (C or S Corp, etc.)